Lawrence Eagleburger: Death

 Lawrence and his wife Marlene Ann are both interred at Arlington National Cemetery.

 Personal life

-Eagleburger had three sons, all of whom are named Lawrence Eagleburger, though they have different middle names (Scott, Andrew and Jason).
+Eagleburger had three sons, all of whom are named Lawrence Eagleburger, albeit with different middle names (Scott, Andrew and Jason).
 When asked why he named his three children after himself, Eagleburger stated, "It was ego.
 And secondly, I wanted to screw up the Social Security system."

 His eldest son is from his first marriage, which ended in divorce.
-The younger two are from his second marriage, which was to Marlene Ann Heinemann from 1966 until her death in 2010.
+The younger two are from his second marriage, which was to Marlene Ann Heinemann and lasted from 1966 until her death in 2010.